-- n.
-SARA Member States retain jurisdiction over the entirety of academic programs that are offered partly at a physical site in the State and partly by Distance Education.
-This is necessary to allow States to properly oversee complete programs, not just parts of programs. - o.
-If a separate campus that operates under the accreditation of a Main Campus establishes Physical Presence (under SARA provisions) in a SARA state, the Host State may regulate the online/Distance Education activities of the Institution, as well as activities of the separate campus.
-The separate campus is not considered a separate Institution for purposes of SARA.
+- l.
+Except as precluded by Section 2.5(k) above, SARA member states continue to have authority to enforce all their general-purpose laws6 against Non-domestic, out-of-state institutions (including SARA participating institutions) providing distance education in the state, including, but not limited to, those laws related to consumer protection and fraudulent activities. - m.
+Because some states may not join SARA, some institutions in SARA states may choose not to operate under SARA, and SARA does not cover offerings by non-U.S. providers, SARA states retain their own oversight rules covering distance education offerings of non-SARA institutions. - n.
+SARA member states retain jurisdiction over the entirety of academic programs that are offered partly at a physical site in the state and partly by distance education.
+This is necessary to allow states to properly oversee complete programs, not just parts of programs. - o.
+If a separate campus that operates under the accreditation of a main campus establishes physical presence (under SARA provisions) in a SARA state, the host state may regulate the online/distance education activities of the institution, as well as activities of the separate campus.
+The separate campus is not considered a separate institution for purposes of SARA.